-Kintsugi (“golden joinery”) or kintsukuroi (“golden repair”) is the centuries-old Japanese art of fixing broken pottery with a special lacquer dusted with powdered gold, silver, or platinum.
+Translated to “golden joinery,” Kintsugi (or Kintsukuroi, which means “golden repair”) is the centuries-old Japanese art of fixing broken pottery with a special lacquer dusted with powdered gold, silver, or platinum.
 Beautiful seams of gold glint in the cracks of ceramic ware, giving a unique appearance to the piece.
-This repair method celebrates the artifact's unique history by emphasizing the fractures and breaks instead of hiding or disguising them.
-Kintsugi often makes the repaired piece even more beautiful than the original, revitalizing the artifact with new life.
+This repair method celebrates each artifact's unique history by emphasizing its fractures and breaks instead of hiding or disguising them.
+Kintsugi often makes the repaired piece even more beautiful than the original, revitalizing it with new life.

 Kintsugi art dates back to the late 15th century.
 According to legend, the craft commenced when Japanese shogun Ashikaga Yoshimasa sent a cracked chawan—or tea bowl—back to China to undergo repairs.
 Upon its return, Yoshimasa was displeased to find that it had been mended with unsightly metal staples.
 This motivated contemporary craftsmen to find an alternative, aesthetically pleasing method of repair, and Kintsugi was born.